shelleywong/CSCI211-Course-Materials/Labs/lab04.md

 For new users, the most difficult thing to get use to is vim's modal interface.<br>

 Unlike "normal" editors where everything you type is inserted into the document, gvim has two modes:
 * **Insert mode**: the keys you type are inserted into the file.
 Type an h and an h will be inserted into your file.
-(This the mode most other editors are always in.)
+(This is the mode most other editors are always in.)
+  * \<esc\> key stops the current insert and moves back to command mode
 * **Command mode**: the keys you type are commands.
-Type and h and the cursor will move to the left (the h key is the move to left command).
+Type an h and the cursor will move to the left (the h key is the move to left command).
+  * When you open up a file with vim, you start in command mode.
 There are several ways to enter insert mode (see below)
-* \<esc\> key stops the current insert

 ### Moving around (while in command mode)